CentOSLinux

 cp /tmp/loganalyzer-${VERSION}/contrib/configure.sh /var/www/html/loganalyzer

-Then, create a blank configuration file named config.php in LogAnalyzer directory and configure the correct Apache Selinux context using the following commands:
+Then, create a blank configuration file named config.php in the LogAnalyzer directory and configure the correct Apache Selinux context using the following commands:

 cd /var/www/html/loganalyzer